PlaidCloud/plaidcloud-docs/content/en/docs/PlaidCloud/expressions/05-datetime-functions/to-date.md

 └───────────────────────────────────────────────────────────────────┘
 ```

-### Example 3: Converting a String using the Given Format
+### SQL Examples 3: Converting a String using the Given Format

 ```sql
 SELECT TO_DATE('12/25/2022','%m/%d/%Y'), STR_TO_DATE('12/25/2022','%m/%d/%Y');